RoBOPPics/BB/_pages/app-man-coreController.md

 Navigate is used for calibrating the Navigation system before beginning a training session on an unfamiliar court.
 This is explained under the Court section above.

-## Ad Hoc Launcher
+## Controller: Ad Hoc Launcher

-Pressing the Ad Hoc Launcher button will bring up the Ad Hoc Launcher screen.
+Pressing the Ad Hoc Launcher button in the Controller section will bring up the Ad Hoc Launcher screen.

 ![AdHocLaunch Image](../assets/images/AdHocLaunchScreen_500.jpg){: width="300" .align-center }